-The predecessor of the research center was the Central Research Institute for Physics (KFKI), founded in 1950.
+The predecessor of the research centre was the Central Research Institute for Physics (KFKI), founded in 1950.
 The institute had two departments at the time of its establishment but, in a short time, it was expanded by the addition of a number of new departments, under the leadership of researchers such as Károly Simonyi and Lajos Jánossy.
 According to the preparation board, its goal was "to lift physics research in Hungary out of its current state, well behind that of other branches of science, and to allow prolific scientific research in all areas of physics that are primordial from the aspect of the development and application of science".
 Research carried out at the KFKI was very diverse from the very beginning, and this continues to be the case today at the HUN-REN Wigner Research Centre for Physics.
 Direct or indirect application of results has always been typical.
 Physics has not been the only science present here - various technical and even life sciences have been housed at the institute.
-Today, the HUN-REN Wigner Research Centre for Physics and the HUN-REN Center for Energy Research occupy the site of the old KFKI.
+Today, the HUN-REN Wigner Research Centre for Physics and the HUN-REN Centre for Energy Research occupy the site of the old KFKI.

 The Wigner Research Centre for Physics of the Hungarian Academy of Sciences (MTA Wigner FK) was established on January 1, 2012, through the merger of the former Particle and Nuclear Physics Research Institute of the Hungarian Academy of Sciences (MTA KFKI) and the former Institute for Solid State Physics and Optics of the Hungarian Academy of Sciences.
-Since September 1, 2019, our research center has been operating under the management of the Hungarian Research Network (formerly Eötvös Loránd Research Network) as a center of excellence of the MTA, and today it is the largest research institute dealing with physics in the HUN-REN.
+Since September 1, 2019, our research centre has been operating under the management of the Hungarian Research Network (formerly Eötvös Loránd Research Network) as a centre of excellence of the MTA, and today it is the largest research institute dealing with physics in the HUN-REN.
 Since 2013, the world-class Wigner Data Center has also been part of the Research Centre.

 Our researchers investigate the most diverse physics problems of the universe, from studies of the really tiny particles to space physics, from theoretical problems to applied research.
-You can read more about the history of the KFKI and the MTA Wigner Research Center in the following works (these are in Hungarian):
+You can read more about the history of the KFKI and the MTA Wigner Research Centre in the following works (these are in Hungarian):

 Jéki László: KFKI (Arteria Studio, Budapest, 2001)